Thermoelectric effect in a superconductor with Bogoliubov Fermi surfaces: Model

 \section{Model}

 We discuss the thermoelectric effect in two-dimensional electronic states realized in a thin semiconductor sandwiched by a spin-singlet $s$-wave superconductor and an insulator under an in-plane magnetic field as illustrated in Fig.~\ref{fig:system}.
-The BdG Hamiltonian reads
+The BdG Hamiltonian in a thin semiconductor~\cite{Serafim:Scipost2024,YuanFu2018Zeemaninduced} reads